Attorney for Kenosha gunman Kyle Rittenhouse says client was hunted 'as prey' before deadly shooting

 Pierce then questioned why Rittenhouse is sitting in jail while Grosskreutz has not been charged with illegal weapons possession.

 "He shot that man in the arm and the man backed off.
 That man survived.
-That man has not been charged," Pierce said.
-"He came out a 17-year-old with a gun.
+That man has not been charged," Carlson later commented.
+"He came at a 17-year-old with a gun.
 Why has he not been charged?

-"Where are the charges against the people who are funding this activity and who are financing it?"
+"Here is the question that I have Tucker: where are the charges for aggravated assault against Kyle Rittenhouse ... and where are the charges against the people who are funding this activity and who are financing it?"
+Pierce further asked.